amikaross/websocket-test/README.md

 ## Prerequisites

 - Python 3.x
-- A Twilio account with a phone number
+- Volie application and calling set up locally
-- A Deepgram account with an API key ([Get one here](https://deepgram.com))
+- A Deepgram account with an API key
 - ngrok (for local development to expose your server publicly)

 ## Setup